LambdAurora/AurorasDecorations/README.md

 - Armor stand
   - Right-click with sticks to add arms.
   - Shift-Right-click with shears to hide the base plate.
+- Benches
+  - Come in all wood types!
+  - You can sit on them!
 - Big Flower Pot Block
   - Can hold a plant, can dynamically support some modded plants (or new plants in Minecraft if the mod hasn't been updated).
   - Can hold tall plants.